 Friederike Sell - Senior Researcher

 Friederike completed the MSc Applied Linguistics at the University of Edinburgh.
 She then stayed on to work on a research project which served to inform foreign language learning policy at Scottish primary schools.
-Her keen interest in applying insights from the scientific study of language and language use outside academia is now being brought to bear in BEIO.

 Kim-Kathrin Riegel - Graduate Researcher